Jim McGuinness: Celtic

 The golfer Paul McGinley mentioned McGuinness to Dermot Desmond after speaking with the Donegal manager.
-Desmond invited McGuinness to several UEFA Champions League games played by the Scottish football team Celtic in Glasgow.
+Desmond invited McGuinness to several UEFA Champions League games played by the Scottish association football club Celtic, in Glasgow.
 On one such occasion, the soccer club's chief executive Peter Lawwell inquired if McGuinness would like to join.

 On 9 November 2012, Celtic confirmed their intention to appoint McGuinness as a performance consultant on a part-time basis.
 It was expected that he would remain as the Donegal manager, spending three days each week in Scotland focusing on the soccer club's academy structure at their Lennoxtown training centre.
 His role at Celtic did not affect his attendance at Donegal training sessions; he attended every one.

 After a stint as performance consultant, he later took over as youth coach.
 By 2017, he was assistant manager of the club's under-20 team.

 Beijing Guoan

 In June 2017, McGuinness was named as assistant coach of Chinese Super League side Beijing Sinobo Guoan, under coach Roger Schmidt.
 He resigned for "personal, family reasons" just over six months later in January 2018.